On the Frobenius fields of abelian varieties over number fields: Introduction

-For generic abelian varieties, the result was established by Bloom \cite{Bl}.
-In general, the only known result seems to be that of Khare \cite{Kh}: for a non-CM simple abelian variety, the set of places such that the corresponding Frobenius fields equal a fixed number field cannot be the complement of a finite set of places.
+For generic abelian varieties, Theorem~\ref{thmA} was first established by Bloom \cite{Bl}.
+His method is different and does not seem amenable to quantitative refinements as in Theorem~\ref{thmB}.
+As for general abelian varieties, the only known result seems to be that of Khare \cite{Kh}: for a non-CM simple abelian variety, the set of places whose Frobenius fields equal a fixed number field cannot be the complement of a finite set of places.

 Our result applies to any abelian variety up to a base change.
-In the generic case, no base change is needed, and it gives a better exponent than the one obtained by Bloom \cite{Bl} under the same assumptions, though with the caveat that the ``sufficiently large $X$'' constant depends on $M$.
-The qualitative part of the argument also applies to function fields, and we expect a suitable modification can be used to derive the quantitative version.
+In the generic case, no base change is needed, and it gives a better exponent than Bloom \cite{Bl}, assuming only the GRH.
+The qualitative part of the argument generalises to function fields, and we expect that a suitable modification yields the quantitative version.
 Moreover, our method seems to apply to any compatible system of Galois representations for which Frobenius semisimplicity holds (cf.~Remark~\ref{remark:cmp}).

-Our approach differs from the previous approaches.
-It is akin to a group-theoretic reinterpretation of the square sieve method.
-One sign is that directly applying the effective Chebotarev density theorem gives the same exponents as Bloom's result.
-In Remark \ref{rmk:im} we sketch a distilled argument which removes the dependency on $M$ and still improves the exponent.
-A refined analysis of conjugacy classes in finite reductive groups likely yields sharper results.
+Compared to previous works, our approach is closer in spirit to the square sieve method, which first appeared in \cite{CFM}.
+However, by working with abstract reductive groups, we replace all the work in estimating conjugacy class sizes with soft arguments, and we can identify power savings which are not apparent from the explicit matrix-based considerations.
+It would be interesting to see if our approach can be combined with the mixed Galois representation approach to obtain a further sharpening of Theorem~\ref{thmB}.

 Finally, to remove Hypothesis \ref{hyp:mc}, we would need to study the structure of semisimple elements in a disconnected finite reductive group.
 We plan to return to this question in the near future.